Pygmy Seahorse Facts and Images

 • How many species of pygmy seahorse are there?

-Within the first decade of the 21st century six of the described total of seven species of pygmy seahorse were officially named.
+Within the first decade of the 21st century seven of the described total of eight species of pygmy seahorse were officially named.
 Before that only Bargibant’s pygmy seahorse was known to science, having been described in 1970.
 Since then two species have been synonymised – Severn’s and Pontoh’s pygmy seahorses are now known to represent a single species, so the name Hippocampus severnsi has been dropped.